 It might appear ironical that while consumers are getting faster and more accurate data, thanks to AI-powered marketing processes, a large percentage of them still prefer that a real human is available for communication and information-sharing.

 Shockingly, a recent report even suggests that consumers are more likely to deal with businesses that provide them the option to interact with a real human voice instead of chatbots or interactive systems.
 If for instance, a consumer is ordering crossbows from tenpointcrossbows.com and is using the product for the first time, there could be many complex queries involved that may go beyond the general manual.
-AI may not be able to satisfy the queries of customers to their complete satisfaction.
+AI may not be able to handle customer service to their complete satisfaction.

 It is obvious that organizations cannot survive the cutthroat competition without reaping the benefits of AI.
 At the same time, it needs to present its ‘human’ side to consumers to ensure they are satisfied.
 So how can companies strike a balance?